SamuelSwartzberg/flashcardifying_text_temp/ling.md

 mirativity is an epistemic modality of which it is not clear if it is realis or irrealis.
 Mirative|surprise/unpreparedness in relation to a given thing

+## others

+### honorific

+A honorific is a grammatical feature that encodes social relationships.
+Honorifics may encode formality, social distance, politeness, humillity, deference, or respect, depending on the language.
+Honorifics may be encoded via a variety of linguistic devices.

+#### T-V

+The T-V distinction is a honorific distinction encoded in pronouns.
+The T-V distinction is sometimes understood more narrowly as a honorific distinction encoded in two different second-person pronouns.
+The T-V distinction is common in many Indo-European languages, but not english.
+The name T-V distinction comes from latin tu/vos.

+### polarity

+Polarity is a grammatical feature that encodes the difference between validity/truth/confirmation (positive polarity) and falsity/denial (negative polarity).
+Positive polarity = affirmation
+Negative polarity = negation

 # morphology